jussellymoreno1394/slackbot-assistant/README.md

   - Create a new Public Slack Channel

-  - Create new outgoing webhook integration in Slack
+  - Create a new outgoing webhook integration in Slack

   - Add your Assistant's custom webhook to the Slack URLs field: